runpod/docs/docs/serverless/workers/concurrent-handler.md

 ## Benefits of concurrent handlers

-1. **Improved throughput**: Process more requests with fewer workers.
+1. **Improved throughput**: Process more requests with fewer workers
-2. **Cost optimization**: Maximize worker utilization before scaling to additional workers.
+2. **Cost optimization**: Maximize worker utilization before scaling to additional workers
-3. **Reduced latency**: Start processing new requests immediately while waiting on I/O operations.
+3. **Reduced latency**: Start processing new requests immediately while waiting on I/O operations
-4. **Dynamic scaling**: Adjust concurrency based on actual workload patterns.
+4. **Dynamic scaling**: Adjust concurrency based on actual workload patterns

 ## Best practices

 - Use concurrent handlers for I/O-bound operations, not CPU-bound tasks.
-- Be mindful of memory usage when increasing concurrency.
+- Monitor memory usage carefully when increasing concurrency.
 - Test thoroughly to determine optimal concurrency levels for your specific workload.
-- Use proper error handling to prevent one failing request from affecting others.
+- Implement proper error handling to prevent one failing request from affecting others.
 - Monitor and adjust the concurrency parameters based on real-world performance.

 ## Next steps